mRamiroGonzalez/pico8-platformer-engine-dd/README.md

+My attempt at making a small 2D platformer engine

-Working
+- Working
-  Jump
+  - Jump

-Not working
+- Not working
-  Jumping only works on floors with a height divisible by 8
+  - Jumping on floors with a height which is not a multiple of 8